Ian-Kimori/Client-Side-Security/README.md

 2.  **Trigger the Code:** Refresh the page or trigger the action.
 The browser will "freeze" on that line.

+3. On the right side of the screen, look for the **Scope** section.
+It lists every variable active right now.
+Find `expando`.
+What is its value?

-3. Look at the "Call Stack" pane on the right.
+4. Look at the "Call Stack" pane on the right.
 It shows the chain of functions that led to this moment.

-4. Click the function below the current one in the list.
+5. Click the function below the current one in the list.
 The editor will jump to where the data was sent from.

-5. Repeat this until you reach a function that grabs data directly from the URL or Storage.
+6. Repeat this until you reach a function that grabs data directly from the URL or Storage.

 ---